Rishabh705/Building-Simulation/README.md

 + You can become a library member
 + You can park and unpark your car and find it
 + You can play [Othello](https://github.com/Rishabh705/Building-Simulation/blob/master/game.h) (currently only game in clubhouse)

-`How to run the program?`

-+ The user can start by running the [program](https://github.com/Rishabh705/Building-Simulation/blob/master/Building.cpp) and the possible instructions will be given to the user.
-+ You can type 'help' whenever you forget the commands.
-+ To issue a book in library, you need to be a member first.
-Manager id (to add user to library): 007
-+ To park a car you need to provide a pin, so then only you can unpark the car.
-+ Names with spaces will not be accepted.
-+ You can check a sample run of the program [here](https://github.com/Rishabh705/Building-Simulation/blob/master/sample_input_output.mp4).

 **[This repository](https://github.com/Rishabh705/Building-Simulation) is developed and owned by [Neel Amit Shah](https://github.com/Neelshah-01) and [Rishabh Singh](https://github.com/Rishabh705).**